zkotti/zkotti.github.io/_pages/about.md

 My doctorate has been granted a [scholarship award](https://www.elidek.gr/en/call/3rd-call-for-h-f-r-i-scholarships-for-phd-candidates/) from the Hellenic Foundation for Research and Innovation.

-My research interests include machine learning, recommender systems, and software engineering.
+My research interests include AI and software engineering.